mrstone558-cpp/Bug_Hunter/Libraries.md

-# The main libraries used in the project are
+# The main libraries (except iostream) used in the project are